tlienart/tlienart.github.io/src/pages/csml/cvxopt/split.md

 $$ Ax \speq b \label{linsyst}$$

-where $A$ is invertible but is (for example) too big or too poorly condition for its inverse to be computable cheaply and reliably.
+where $A$ is invertible but is (for example) too big or too poorly conditioned for its inverse to be computable cheaply and reliably.

 ### Operator splitting methods in linear algebra